Traffic deaths preventable, WHO says in call for road safety

-(This version of the story corrects 14th para to say Bloomberg is former NYC mayor)
+(This story corrects 14th paragraph to say Bloomberg is former NYC mayor)

 By Stephanie Nebehay